Érick Gutiérrez: PSV

 On 29 August 2018, Gutiérrez joined Dutch club PSV Eindhoven on a five-year contract, joining up with international teammate Hirving Lozano.
 He was handed jersey number 25.
 On 15 September, he made his debut with PSV against ADO; within five minutes of being subbed in, Gutiérrez assisted in Lozano's goal as well as scoring himself in their 7–0 away win.
 Three days later, he made his UEFA Champions League debut against Barcelona, coming on in the 82nd minute for Pablo Rosario in PSV's 4–0 defeat.
 On 30 October, he would score his first KNVB Cup goal during the second round match against RKC Waalwijk, scoring in the first minute of the game but PSV would go on losing 3–2.

 The following season, he was handed the number 15 jersey.
 In September, he picked up a hand injury while training with the national team and returned in a match against PEC Zwolle, coming on as a substitute and scoring the fourth goal of the 4–0 victory.

 During the 2020–21 season, Gutiérrez suffered from two different injuries, only playing 150 minutes during the whole Eredivisie season.
 In the subsequent season, he became more important for PSV, playing more games and scoring a goal in the KNVB Cup Final against Ajax.

 On 11 August 2022, it was announced that Gutiérrez had signed a contract extension with PSV that runs until 2025.
 This was just one day after he scored in the team's 4–3 aggregate victory over AS Monaco in their Champions League Qualification game.

-Guadalajara
+Late career

-On 2 July 2023, Gutiérrez returned to Mexico and joined Guadalajara.
+In July 2023, Gutiérrez returned to Mexico and joined Guadalajara for a reported transfer fee of €5.5 million.
+In January 2026, Guadalajara manager Gabriel Milito dropped Gutiérrez from the squad.
+After spending six months on the sidelines, Gutiérrez joined Toluca on a one‑year loan.